ycatsh/boring-fox/README.md

 </div>

 ## Features
 Boring-Fox offers a window with tabs-like buttons to organise its functionality.
-It has a range of helpful features designed to elevate your browsing experience.
-They are not cluttered and all over the place; rather, they're thoughtfully placed with the intent of keeping your browser distraction-free.
+It isn't cluttered; rather, thoughtfully placed with the intent of keeping your homepage distraction-free.

 <br>

 ### Tab based bookmarks
 ![1](https://github.com/user-attachments/assets/b0207ce3-d3fd-4f9f-b3cb-752f800c5391)
 <br>
-Experience a visually stunning browsing interface with the theme's minimalist design and functional yet elegant features.
+Organize your several bookmarks efficiently via tabs.
+To customize your bookmarks, open `bookmarks.json` and edit the links as required.

 <br>